Book & Game Trade Policy

 Last update: 12 March 2016

-Being book lovers and avid readers ourselves, we know how quickly books and games can fill up your house – we turned our formal dining room into a library!
-So, as a service to you, we accept books and designer games for trade credit or donation and occasionally purchase.
+Being book lovers, avid readers and gamers ourselves, we know how quickly books and board games can fill up your house – we turned our formal dining room into a library!
+So, as a service to you, we accept books and designer board games for trade credit or donation, and occasionally purchase.
 We’ll consider both single items and entire collections.
 We can even come to you to examine large collections.
+Following is our detailed Trade Policy.
+You can also pick up a printed copy of our Trade Policy in our store.

 Compensation for Books and Designer Games